Expertise

 Part of estate planning may involve having honest discussions with family members, which we can facilitate, so that everyone understands what arrangements are in place and ensure that all of the relevant issues are taken into account.

-Kells makes estate planning easy for those in Sydney, Wollongong or the Illawarra.
+Kells makes estate planning easy for those in Wollongong or the Illawarra.
 Whether you’re making a Will or changing one, executing a Will or disputing one, Kells is your cornerstone.
 We’ll take care of the details so you can enjoy the finer things in life.

 Do you have any questions about Wills, estate planning, and trusts?
 Call us today and let our expert estate planning lawyers assist you.